Before the game, the pitchers were just as confused as everyone else. Joe Savery said he had no idea what the plans were.

-Valdes and Savery will probably provide a maximum of three innings each.
+Valdes and Savery probably will provide a maximum of three innings each.
 Dubee said the team has the option of adding an extra reliever if needed.

-Ideally, the Phillies would have had a minor-league option to start Wednesday, but that was not the case.
+Ideally, the Phillies would have had a minor league option to start Wednesday, but that was not the case.

-Tyler Cloyd has a 2.17 ERA in 11 triple-A starts, but he started Saturday.
-He threw 96 pitches and would have had to make his major-league debut on short rest.
-Veteran Scott Elarton has 170 career major-league starts to his name - although none since 2007.
+Tyler Cloyd has a 2.17 ERA in 11 Triple A starts, but he started Saturday.
+He threw 96 pitches and would have had to make his major league debut on short rest.
+Veteran Scott Elarton has 170 career major league starts to his name — although none since 2007.
 He pitched Sunday for the IronPigs, however, and that pushed him out of the mix.

 The staff could be stretched thin even beyond Wednesday.
 Kyle Kendrick is starting Thursday and has failed to complete six innings in four of his last five starts.

 "We might have to rely on Lehigh Valley for some help," manager Charlie Manuel said.